 Personal financial management (PFM) tools help you track your spending, predict account activity, and work toward your goals.
 Banks can provide those tools in-house, or they can make your account data accessible to third-party tools (like Mint, Tiller, and others).

 Some banks and credit unions prevent you from using third-party tools.
-If you crave information about your finances but your bank leaves you wanting, it may be time to switch.
+If you crave information about your finances, but your bank leaves you wanting, it may be time to switch.

 You Want to Simplify

 Switching banks can be an opportunity to organize your finances.
-If you’ve accumulated numerous accounts over the years, or you’re merging finances with a partner, a new bank account can help.
+If you’ve accumulated numerous accounts over the years, or are merging finances with a partner, a new bank account can help.
 Plus, having everything in one place makes it easy to move money quickly, understand your financial position, and minimize usernames and passwords.